 CONDITION VALUE

-Winter ^a , Design Dry-Bulb -11°F
+W nter a , Design Dry-Bulb -11°F

-Summer ^a , Design Dry-Bulb 84°F
+Su nmer a , Design Dry-Bulb 84°F

-Summer, Design Wet Bulb 69°F
+Su nmer, Design Wet Bulb 69°F

-Degree Days Heating ^b 7,771
+Do gree Days Heating b 7,771

-Degree Days Cooling ^b 2,228
+De gree Days Cooling b 2,228

-For SI: $^{\circ}C = [(^{\circ}F) - 32]/1.8$.
+Fo SI: $^{\circ}$ C = [( $^{\circ}$ F) - 32]/1.8.

 - a.
-The outdoor design temperature is selected from the columns of 971/2-percent values for winter and 21/2-percent values for summer from tables in the ASHRAE Handbook of Fundamentals.
-Adjustments shall be permitted to reflect local climates which differ from the tabulated temperatures, or local weather experience determined by the code official or other authority having jurisdiction authority having jurisdiction, where one exists. - b.
-The degree days heating (base 65°F) and cooling (base 65°F) shall be selected from NOAA "Annual Degree Days to Selected Bases Derived from the 1971-2000 Normals," the ASHRAE Handbook of Fundamentals, data available from adjacent military installations or other sources of local weather data acceptable to the code official or other authority having jurisdiction, where one exists.
+The outdoor design temperature is selected from the columns of 97/2-ercent values for winter and 2/2-percent values for summer from tables 1 the ASHRAE Handbook of Fundamentats.
+Adjustments shall be ermitted to reflect local climates which differ from the tabulated emperatures, or local weather experience determined by the code official r other authority having jurisdiction. - b.
+The degree days heating (base 65°F) and cooling (base 65°F) shall be elected from NOAA "Annual Degree Days to Selected Bases Derived rom the 1971-2000 Normals," the ASHRAE Handbook of Fundamentals, at a available from adjacent military installations or other sources of local yeather data acceptable to the code official or other authority having arisdiction.